lutianzhou001/neofura-doc/docs/APIs/GetNep11BalanceByContractHashAddress.md

 ## GetNep11BalanceByContractHashAddress

-To get Nep11Balance(NFT) By ContractHash And Address
+To get Nep11Balance(NFT) By ContractHash and address

 ### input